andreas-thor/CRExplorer/website/docs/manual/user_interface.md

 **Score from Search Process (SEARCH_SCORE)**: The column contains the value 1 for CRs including the string used by the user for searching and the value 0 otherwise.

-## Working with data visualization and table view together
+## Working with Data Visualization and Table View together

 Clicking on a data point in the graph (on the left side of the screen), the CRs' data in the table (on the right side of the screen) is sorted by **Reference Publication Year** and **Number of Cited References / Percent in Year**, respectively (in descending order).
 Furthermore, the first CR with the highest percentage in the particular year is marked.
 Since the data is sorted by the **Number of Cited References / Percent in Year**, respectively, one can inspect the most important CRs which are responsible for a peak.